 Richard Baugh was awarded a Brain Research UK PhD studentship in 2017 to enable him to pursue research into the brain tumour glioblastoma.

-Glioblastoma is a tumour that grows and spreads quickly and is hard to treat.
+Glioblastoma (GBM) is a tumour that grows and spreads quickly and is hard to treat.

 For those affected, the prognosis is bleak.
 The tumours are difficult to remove surgically because they have finger-like tentacles that can wrap around vital brain structures.
 Following surgery to remove the bulk of the tumour, radiation and chemotherapy are used to slow the growth of remaining tumour.
 But glioblastomas are aggressive tumours and often appear resistant to treatment or quickly recur.